mecitsemerci/blog/src/posts/json_time_in_go.md

 ```

-If you want get "ms" values for convert to String, use RFC3339Nano instead of RFC3339 for DefaultFormat.
-I usually use dates in UTC, If I need to use it local time, it will be more advantageous to change later.
+If you want to get "ms" values for convert to String, use RFC3339Nano instead of RFC3339 for DefaultFormat.
+I usually use dates in UTC, If I need to use its local time, it will be more advantageous to change later.